antistatique/docker-php-dev/README.md

 Start services with `docker-compose up`, _CTRL+C_ to stop them. `--build` option can be use when a custom `Dockerfile` exists to force to re-build the image.

-`docker-compose` use directory name as default project name as prefix for container and storage name, that can be overrided with `-p <name>` options in case of conflict options in case of conflict.
+`docker-compose` use directory name as default project name to prefix container and volume name, that can be overrided with `-p <name>` options in case of conflict.

 ### Managing docker